solana-foundation/developer-content/docs/advanced/state-compression.md

 The `canopyDepth` value is also a primary factor of cost when creating a tree since you will pay this cost upfront at tree creation.
-The higher the canopy depth, the more data proof nodes are stored on chain, the higher the cost.
+The higher the canopy depth, the more data proof nodes are stored onchain, the higher the cost.

 #### Smaller canopy limits composability